Depending on state law and the circumstances, the bank will either:

-A sheriff's sale is usually an auction, which local law enforcement conducts.
+A sheriff's sale is usually an auction that local law enforcement conducts.
 The sale is open to the public.
 The sale typically either takes place in the sheriff's office or at the county courthouse, frequently on the front steps.
 Some auctions are held online.
-Once completed, a sheriff's deed is issued, giving the home's title to the high bidder, and the deed is recorded in the county records.
+Online foreclosure sales are becoming more and more common.

 Homeowners generally get notice of a sheriff's sale in the foreclosure paperwork or through a mailed notice of sale.
 Also, advertisements of foreclosure sales are normally published in newspapers of general circulation, typically four to six weeks before the sale.

 Most of the time, the bank is the winning bidder at the sale because no one else tries to buy the property.
 If the bank buys the property at the sale and gets title to the home, the property is considered "Real Estate Owned" (REO).

 When the winning bid at the sheriff's sale is less than the borrower's total debt, the bank might be able to seek a deficiency judgment against the foreclosed homeowner.
-Whether or not the bank can get a deficiency judgment depends on state law.
+Whether the bank can get a deficiency judgment depends on state law.

 Some places require the winning bidder to pay a specified amount, say $10,000, immediately after the sale, with the balance due shortly after that.
 If the winning bidder doesn't pay the balance within a set time frame, the deposit might become non-refundable, and the property could be re-listed.
 Or the purchaser might have to pay the full amount of the winning bid at the time of the sale.